solutions-guru/infra/README.md

 - UTC timestamp
 - S3 bucket and prefix
 - List of uploaded files with sizes and S3 keys

+## Automatic Cleanup

+The tool automatically deletes local backup files **only after successful upload to S3**.
+This behavior ensures:

+- **Disk space is freed** immediately after upload
+- **Backups are preserved** if upload fails (allowing retry)
+- **Only successfully uploaded files are deleted** (tracks upload status)

+**Important Notes:**
+- If S3 upload fails, local backup files are **preserved** so you can retry or investigate
+- Only files that were successfully uploaded to S3 are deleted
+- The log file is created before deletion, so you have a record of what was uploaded
+- If deletion fails for any file, a warning is printed but the process continues

 ## Database Discovery